zosetsu-repo/zosetsu-repo.github.io/website/index.md

 # https://vitepress.dev/reference/default-theme-home-page
 layout: "home"

-title: "Tachiyomi Repo"
+title: "Zosetsu"
-description: "An unofficial repository of extensions for Tachiyomi and variants (Mihon, Komikku)"
+description: "An unofficial repository of extensions for Tachiyomi and variants."

 hero:
-  name: "Tachiyomi Repo"
+  name: "Zosetsu"
   text: ""
   tagline: "An unofficial repository of extensions for Tachiyomi and variants (Mihon, Komikku)"
   actions: